zk-SNARKs -Vital for Digital Privacy?

 • A couple of years ago, JP Morgan Chase adopted Zcash’s zk-SNARKs-based proof of concept to bolster the privacy of its native blockchain ecosystem called Quorum.

-As the world continues to automate with time, the companies will collect more and more of our data, zk-SNARK is one such innovation that offers a solution to shelter our data and safeguard our privacy which is paramount in this digital age.
+As the world continues to automate with time, companies will collect more and more of our data, zk-SNARK is one such innovation that offers a solution to shelter our data and safeguard our privacy which is paramount in this digital age.

 You may also like